mohammadi-com/GetRemoteJobOffers/README.md

 As you may know, [LinkedIn](https://www.linkedin.com/jobs/) is the main source for job opportunities, so start applying there.
 Here are some tips:

 - **Complete your profile.** Consider using LinkedIn Premium for AI-assisted headlines, personalized text, and deeper insights into the job market.
+- Get a **verified Linkedin** if possible.
+Linkedin's algorithim seems be more likekly to show your profile to recruiters.
 - Turn on **Open to Work**
 - **Request recommendations** from former co-workers to strengthen your profile.
 - **Use a friendly, not overly formal profile picture.** A close-up of your face is ideal—skip the full-length shot—and make sure it’s visible to others.